Jbleezy/BO1-Reimagined/README.md

 * Added empty clip animations

 ### CZ75 Dual Wield
+* Decreased move speed from 110% to 100%
 * Decreased recoil
 * Fixed empty clip idle, drop, and raise animations
 * Ammo now gets added at the same time that it does in the reload animation